Louisli0515/Financial-Markets-Yale-University-Coursea-Note/README.md

 #### Put-Call Parity Relation

 * Put option price - call option price = present value of strike price + present value of dividends - price of stock
-* Price of  stock = call price + pdv strke + pdv dividends - put price
+* Price of  stock = call price + pdv strike + pdv dividends - put price
 * For European options, this formula must hold, otherwise there would be arbitrage profit opportunities.

 ### Using Options to Hedge